syndbg/shell-in-a-nutshell/GUIDE.md

 # The above will remain a string and won't be evaluated
 ```

-If we want to evaluate an expression we must use the `expr` command.
+If we want to evaluate an expression we must use the a substitution of `expr` command.
 ```sh
 a=$(expr 5 + 4)
 echo $a